ErikaRedmark/monkey-shines-java-port/README.md

 - [ ] Present for Phil

 Additional worlds may be added.

+##Extra Points
+Original game allowed one to start in Spooked, go through all five core worlds maintaining lives from the past world.
+This could be generalised to the concept of a 'World Pack' which could somehow allow a set of worlds to be combined together such that the game plays through all worlds until complete loss of lives or beating every world.
+This could be extended to the level editor to allow custom 'packs' of levels.
+Far future goal.

 # Final Words
 If anyone wishes to help, especially if you have played the game before, feel open to contact me (Erika Redmark) at maniacmonkeyinspace@gmail.com.